ibexa/documentation-user/docs/getting_started/dashboard/dashboard.md

 For a detailed description of all available blocks, see [Dashboard block reference](dashboard_block_reference.md).

-From any page you can always return to the **Dashboard** screen by clicking the logo in the upper left corner.
+You can return to the **Dashboard** screen from any other page by clicking the '[[= product_name_base =]]' logoon the left of the top bar, or the home icon in the main menu.

 ![Dashboard icon](dashboard_icon.png)

 ## Customizable dashboard

 You can customize the dashboard depending on your needs.
-Customized dashboard previews a set of widgets selected by the user.
+A customized dashboard contains a set of widgets selected by the user.

 Customization allows you to quickly visit the areas that are used more often and exclude those less important: